Losant/losant-docs/docs/getting-started/boards/getting-started-with-raspberry-pi.md

 ![Raspberry Pi Image](/images/getting-started/boards/raspberry-pi.jpg "Raspberry Pi Image")

-The example for this guide is a button that is connected to the GPIO on the Raspberry Pi.
+The example for this guide is a button that is connected to a GPIO pin on the Raspberry Pi.
 Whenever the button is pressed, a [state](/devices/state/) message will be sent to Losant that can be used to [trigger actions](/workflows/overview/).
-To demonstrate device [commands](/devices/state/), there is also an LED connected to GPIO that Losant can turn on and off from the cloud.
+To demonstrate device [commands](/devices/commands/), there is also an LED connected to a GPIO pin that Losant can turn on and off from the cloud.

 The source code for this example is <a href="https://github.com/Losant/example-raspberry-pi-python" target="\_blank">available on GitHub</a>.